The GPU Phase Folding and Deep Learning Method for Detecting Exoplanet Transits: Discussion and Conclusion

 \subsection{GPFC vs a GPU-BLS method}

-We noted the presence of a GPU-accelerated BLS software on GitHub, termed cuvarbase BLS [cuvarbase BLS: https://johnh2o2.github.io/cuvarbase/bls.html].
+We noted the presence of a GPU-accelerated BLS software on GitHub, termed \href{https://johnh2o2.github.io/cuvarbase/bls.html}{cuvarbase BLS}.
 Cuvarbase BLS is configured to automatically assign trial frequencies and features a default regular running mode.
 Moreover, it provides an additional $use\_fast$ mode designed for expedited processing, albeit with somewhat reduced functionality.
 We conducted a performance comparison between GPFC and cuvarbase BLS, using a typical \textit{Kepler} light curve comprising 70k data points.
 In our evaluation, cuvarbase BLS processed the data in 30 seconds using its default mode and 1.05 seconds with the $use\_fast$ mode.
 In contrast, GPFC accomplished the same task in 6 seconds.
-The performance speeds of GPFC and GPU-BLS are comparable, but GPFC demonstrates higher precision with equivalent recall, or alternatively, it achieves greater recall at the same precision level.
-This is notable as GPU-BLS matches the performance of traditional BLS in these metrics.
+The speeds of GPFC and GPU-BLS are comparable, \rt{while GPFC demonstrates higher accuracy, with AUC 7\% higher than that of GPU-BLS, which is consistent with comparisons to the traditional BLS method.}